 In the stillness of the voice of God we will find the actions we need to take.
 If that action is being still for a time, or for a season… so be it.
 It is better to be still in the hands of the Holy One than to be running on the treadmill of error and worldly vice.

-Have you not known?
-Have you not heard?
-The Lord is the everlasting God, the Creator of the ends of the earth.
-He does not faint or grow weary; his understanding is unsearchable.
-He gives power to the faint, and to him who has no might he increases strength.
-Even youths shall faint and be weary, and young men shall fall exhausted; but they who wait for the Lord shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint.
+Have you not known? have you not heard, that the everlasting God, the LORD, the Creator of the ends of the earth, faints not, neither is weary? there is no searching of his understanding.
+He gives power to the faint; and to them that have no might he increases strength.
+Even the youths shall faint and be weary, and the young men shall utterly fall: But they that wait on the LORD shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.

 To still your heart, and life eventually — you have to be still in the hands, and voice of the one who DOES move on your behalf.
 Even if you cannot see it in the present — He will drop hints for you to know he is more than busy working towards a better future for you.

 Staying still isn’t about doing nothing.
 It’s about God doing the great, and unobtainable things for you that you CANNOT do alone for yourself.
 He will if you stay still.